-The Company is committed to promoting a culture of respect for human rights and inclusion.
-To meet its commitment, the Company strives to safeguard the promotion of human rights in the workplace and integrate human rights into its due diligence and risk assessment processes and seeks constructive dialogue and partnerships with stakeholders affected by its activities.
+The human rights policy (the "Human Rights Policy") established by the Board highlights the Company's commitment to fostering a culture of respect for human rights and promoting inclusion.
+The Company is dedicated to safeguarding human rights within the workplace and actively integrating these principles into its due diligence and risk assessment processes.
+To achieve this, the Company seeks to engage in constructive dialogue and form partnerships with stakeholders affected by its activities.